 - 1/2 teaspoon nutmeg

-- 2 cup neutral-flavored oil (vegetable, rice bran, canola, etc) to fry
+- 2 cup neutral-flavored oil (vegetable, rice bran, canola, etc) to deep-fry

 For covering